prodriguezsosa/conText/vignettes/quickstart.md

 the target word and their respective contexts.
 It’s important that you specify which variable in your `data` contains the text using `text_var`.
 In the case of our `cr_corpus` the text variable is labeled “speech”.
-Alternatively, if you want to embedded each document in its entirety (e.g. open-ended responses in a survey), then you must use the label of the text variable as your dependent variable (e.g. `speech ~ Republican + male`) and set `getcontexts = FALSE`.
+Alternatively, if you want to embed each document in its entirety (e.g. open-ended responses in a survey), then you must use the label of the text variable as your dependent variable (e.g. `speech ~ Republican + male`) and set `getcontexts = FALSE`.
 This will tell